Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 Chamfers

-For the case, chamfers and lugs can give an indication of polish history.
+Case, chamfers and lugs can indicate polish history.

 Crystal